passiomatic/coldsweat/README.md

 # Coldsweat

-Coldsweat is a clean-room Python clone of the [Fever RSS aggregator][f], focusing on providing a compatible API and a simple feed store based on SQLite and MySQL.

-Coldsweat started as a fork of Bottle Fever by Rui Carmo.
+Coldsweat is a clean-room Python clone of the [Fever RSS aggregator][f], focusing on providing a compatible API and a simple feed store based on SQLite or MySQL.
+Coldsweat started as a fork of [Bottle Fever][b] by Rui Carmo.
 By now I revised most of the code and tested the feed fetcher code with hundreds of Atom and RSS feeds.

-Since Coldsweat is intended for personal use — but you can have multiple users/accounts - I dropped the more speedier `speedparser` module to simplify the code.

 ## Target features